Autonomic Nervous System Drugs and Chinese Medicine

 - Explore how major autonomic nervous system drugs act on the body

 This is California Acupuncture Board (CAB) Category 1 distance education course.
-For NCCAOM, this course is a 1 hour safety PDA and 2 hours core (AOM-BIO).
-This course is pending approval by the California Acupuncture Board and NCCAOM for 3 hours of continuing education and PDAs.
+For NCCAOM, this course is a 3 hour safety PDA.
+This course is approved by the California Acupuncture Board and NCCAOM for 3 hours of continuing education and PDAs.
 For further information, please contact Dr. Greg Sperber, CAB CEU Provider #1349, NCCAOM PDA Provider #166669, at DrGreg@integrativemedicinecouncil.org or (619) 881-0029.

 Refund Policy: This course may be downloaded as soon as purchased and therefore no refunds are possible.